Doug Manchester: Business activities

 In addition, he founded two banks, the La Jolla Bank and Trust Company (1973) and La Jolla Pacific Savings Bank (1984).
-Manchester is currently building a 595-foot-tall, 1,066 room Fairmont Austin Hotel, in Austin, Texas and the Manchester Pacific Gateway, located on the waterfront in downtown San Diego.
+Manchester built the 595-foot-tall, 1,066 room Fairmont Austin Hotel, in Austin, Texas, completed in 2018, and the Manchester Pacific Gateway, located on the waterfront in downtown San Diego.

 His activities have helped to revitalize the San Diego downtown waterfront.
 Manchester was a major influence in persuading the city of San Diego to build the San Diego Convention Center.
 Manchester and his company, Manchester Financial Group, also played a major role in transforming Navy Field and San Diego's Gaslamp Quarter into tourist destinations.

 In 2011, Manchester bought The San Diego Union-Tribune from Platinum Equity.
 In 2012, he bought the North County Times and merged it and its subsidiary, The Californian, into the Union-Tribune.
 In November 2013, he bought eight local weeklies in the San Diego region, which continue to be published as separate papers.
-In 2015, Manchester sold The San Diego Union-Tribune to the Tribune Publishing Company.
+In 2015, Manchester sold The San Diego Union-Tribune to Tribune Publishing Company after selling the building for redevelopment.

 As of 2017, Manchester was chairman of Landmark Construction Company of San Diego; Torrey Executive Centre; M Resorts, Inc.; Manchester Fifth Avenue Financial LP; Cloverleaf Media, LLC; Manchester Foxhill LLC; Manchester Pacific Gateway, LLC; La Jolla Reserve, LLC; Manchester Grand Hotels, LP; The Grand Del Mar, LLC; Manchester 484 Prospect, LLC; and Torrey Hotel Enterprises, Ltd. He was manager of 101 MPG, LLC; MLIM Holdings, LLC, and Manchester Texas Financial Group LLC.
 He also had major holdings in Brookfield Asset Management, Disney, Apple, Exxon Mobil, Wal-Mart, Ford, tronc, and Pfizer.
 He is the sole owner of M Resorts, Inc., M Investments, LLC, Manchester Lyford Ltd, and Summit Apogee Investments.
 The Washington Post has noted that Manchester "has a hand in dozens of other businesses, including biotechnology, mortgage receivables, and television and movie productions."